rajven/mikrotik-local-repo/README.md

 ### Share TARGET_DIR by you web-server

+Need share dir without "/routeros".
+That is, there should be a directory in the root directory "/routeros"!!!

 ### Change at our mikrotik device dns names for download packages to you web-server

 /ip dns static add address=192.168.0.1 name=download.mikrotik.com